sclibraryservices/Springfield-College-Library-Services-LibGuidesCMS/README.md

-# Springfield College Library Services LibGuides CMS + LibAnswers Customizations
+# LibGuides CMS + LibAnswers Customizations for Springfield College Library Services

 HTML and CSS files for the Springshare LibGuides and LibAnswers customizations used for the Springfield College library website redesign project.